KerronKing/Enumerable-Methods/README.md

 # Enumerable-Methods

-This is the second project of the Main Ruby curriculum at Microverse - @microverseinc
+This is the second project of the Main Ruby curriculum at [Microverse](https://www.microverse.org).

 The goal was to build a rewrite Ruby's enumerable methods using yield statements and block calls.